 One of the biggest mistakes made in sales is not following up.
 It is usually coupled with unclear processes and messy CRM hygiene.

 Namely, following up with prospects after they didn’t have time at the moment you called or for any other reason is crucial.
-Ideal number of calls to reach a sale is six, so business development representatives make sure to use every opportunity to go deeper into conversation with their prospect.
+The Ideal number of calls to reach a sale is six, so business development representatives make sure to use every opportunity to go deeper into conversation with their prospect.

 Another trick used in sales outsourcing is following up with forgotten leads and prospects.
 A lead that was not a good fit a year ago is potentially a good lead now.
 In B2B sales, it is crucial to maintain good relationships with leads even if they are not a good fit at the moment.
 Who knows, the person you are talking to right now may change her job soon and start working for a company that needs your product or services.
-Guess who will he or she think of first if you leave a good impression and follow up with some casual, resource-rich emails?
+Guess who will he or she will think of first if you leave a good impression and follow up with some casual, resource-rich emails?

 Focusing on the learning curve